Once a proud kingdom

 While none of the attacks in Pattani have specifically targeted western tourists, that isn’t to say that things won’t change.
 Keep up to date on current affairs, read the newspapers and keep an eye on Thai TV.
 Pattani has never been a high priority for western tourists so don’t expect to meet too many other foreigners in the area (aside from the occasional resident).

 In the past, Pattani has never been an overly willing member of Thailand.
-Its predominantly Muslim population tend to feel it has a lot more in common with their cousins south of the border in Malaysia than with the distant rulers in Bangkok, and visitors coming from Malaysia will probably agree.
+Its predominantly Muslim population tend to feel they have a lot more in common with their cousins south of the border in Malaysia than with the distant rulers in Bangkok, and visitors coming from Malaysia will ...
+Travelfish members only (Full text is around 400 words.)